Hypercontractive inequalities via SOS, and the Frankl--R\"odl graph: Introduction

-Along the lines of~\cite{BBH+12,OZ13}, our SOS proof of the reverse hypercontractive inequality also has application to integrality gap instances; specifically, for the Minimum Vertex-Cover problem.
-Let us briefly recall the relevant work on Vertex-Cover, and then state our result.
+Along the lines of~\cite{BBH+12,OZ13}, our SOS proof of the reverse hypercontractive inequality also has applications to integrality gap instances; specifically, for the $3$-Coloring and Vertex-Cover problems.
+These problems can be put in a common framework by considering the Maximum Independent-Set problem: \begin{definition} Given graph $G = (V,E)$ we define the (fractional) size of its maximum independent~set: